MarcL/marclittlemore.com/_posts/2017-04-01-running-a-code-club.md

 ### Make it fun!

 Ultimately, you and the children both need to have fun.

-## Projects
+Some of the children told me that "it was awesome - I can't wait for next week".
+It's been a pleasure to teach them all and I hope tht I've influenced some of them to eventually follow a path into software development.

+## The projects for my club

+If you're interested in following a similar structure to my club, here are the projects that we did.
+I've also listed some of the enhancements that I added.

 1. [Rockband](https://www.codeclubprojects.org/en-GB/scratch/rock-band/) + hip-hop pikachu - Playing sounds, changing sprites depending on whether sound is playing, movement based on input
 2. [Ghost Catcher](https://www.codeclubprojects.org/en-GB/scratch/ghostbusters/) - Game where you click on ghosts as they appear/disappear (like "whack-a-mole").
 Adding variables to remember scores, high scores and a timer.
 Varying the frequency, size, speed of ghosts.
 3. [Chatbot](https://www.codeclubprojects.org/en-GB/scratch/chatbot/) - Simple "AI" to respond to questions, remember answers and use them later in responses.
 I added a challenge here to get them to make it respond to commands.
 I added "hide", "moonwalk", "basketball", "dab", "bottle flip" and got the character to do the responses, random success of basketball shot, bottle flipping etc.